Munroe Falls, Ohio: History

 Like much of the Connecticut Western Reserve, the area that makes up present-day Munroe Falls was previously inhabited by various tribes of American Indians.
 When the Western Reserve began being surveyed in 1796, what is now Munroe Falls was mostly in the southern part of the survey township Town 3, Range 10 (later to be Stow Township), then a part of Washington County before being placed in the new Jefferson County the following year.
 In 1800, it was made part of Trumbull County, which followed the boundaries of the Western Reserve, and in 1808, the area was made part of Portage County.

 The first settlers in present-day Munroe Falls, a group of around 40 people including Francis Kelsey and William Stow, came in 1809.
 William Stow built a log house to serve as his residence at what is now the northwest corner of Ohio State Route 91 and Munroe Falls Avenue.
 Kelsey built a sawmill on the south side of the Cuyahoga River and a gristmill was built on the north side.
 The initial name of the new village was Kelsey's Mills (also Kelsey Mills).
 The first school in Munroe Falls was built in 1816.
 In 1817 a wooden dam was built to provide power for both mills and the name of the village was changed to Florence.

 Around 1836, William and Edmund Munroe (also spelled Monroe) from Boston arrived and purchased the two mills and approximately 250 acre of land around them to lay out a new village, which they named Munroe Falls.
 The village was incorporated October 26, 1838.
 The Munroes had great plans for the village to become a center of commerce and an important city, but these plans never worked out.

-The "Munroe Falls Manufacturing Co." was granted a charter by the Ohio Legislature in April, 1837 in order to cultivate and manufacture cotton, flour, paper, silk, sugar and wool, including machinery and tools towards these purposes.
+The "Munroe Falls Manufacturing Co." was granted a charter by the Ohio Legislature in April 1837 to cultivate and manufacture cotton, flour, paper, silk, sugar and wool, including machinery and tools towards these purposes.
 The keys to their plans were to found a silk industry, which involved cultivating mulberry trees and silkworms.
 The trees thrived, the worms did not.
 Shortly after its founding the Munroe Falls Manufacturing Co. founded a bank, which issued various, unbacked currency.
 For the next few years the local economy thrived under the nearly unlimited credit afforded to its customers by the Company and its Bank, but ultimately the macroeconomics of the period prevailed, and both the Company and Bank failed, leaving many local residents holding worthless currency.
 After about 10 years, which included the economic instability of the Panic of 1837, the Munroes, who had arrived wealthy, defaulted to many of the creditors and the properties they owned were taken over by other individuals.